team-sandiego/ohdeer/README.md

 ## Mission Statement

-Road impacts of animals have had a clear increase in Nova Scotia and right now there is very little infrastructure to ease the transportation of animals through the Nova Scotia road network.
+Road impacts of animals have had a clear increase in Nova Scotia and right now there is very little infrastructure to ease the transportation of animals through the Nova Scotia road network and many single lane roads that are unsafe when trying to avoid hitting animals.
 Impacts with animals could not only lead to the death of an animal, but could cause major property damage, or in some cases, cause an accident that leads to more serious injuries of passengers in the vehicle.

 The current method of reporting roadkill is a 1-(800) number that connects the reporter with the Department of Natural Resources, the Department of Transportation, the RCMP, or limited voluntary wildlife rescue organizations (there are currently only two notable in Nova Scotia).
 This method may be considered more tedious than a user-friendly survey application to facilitate the simplicity of reporting with an easy-to-use interface.
 With this strategic method, it will be easier to keep track of the observation data by importing it directly into a geodatabase that gives a tangible and accurate georeference and other pertinent information that is associated with the event.